These Horlicks malted chocolate pots are a decadent, but easy to make dessert with only three ingredients. Egg free!

 Chocolate pots are one of my favourite desserts to make and are something that I have featured on the blog often.
 You really cannot go far wrong with a pudding made of cream and chocolate.
 Chocolate pots tick all my fuss free boxes – quick, easy, impressive and you can make them in advance – ideal for easy mid week entertaining.

 My twist on the classic chocolate pot for this dessert recipe is to add some Horlicks – malted milk powder – to add another layer of flavour, then top the pots with a swirl of Horlicks cream.

 Horlicks was first made 140 years ago and was sold as a nourishing drink.
 It is packed with nutrients and vitamins, and its main ingredients are wheat and malted barley, it is traditionally served mixed with milk to make a hot drink, but its maltiness and unique taste means it makes an excellent ingredient for both sweet and savoury dishes.
-There are lots of recipes for savoury dishes on the Horlicks website, including risottos and pastas, where I can imagine that it works very well, in the same way miso and tamari would.

 - 300 ml double cream

 - 4 tsp heaped Horlicks Original

 - 75 g chocolate - finely chopped - I prefer dark - but milk would also work

 Pour 200ml of the cream into a small pan and gently heat.

 Add 4 tsp of the Horlicks and whisk until dissolved.

 Once the cream starts to simmer, add the chocolate and stir until it has melted.